gomorpheus/morpheus-docs/getting_started/installation/redhat.rst

 RHEL
 ----

-To get started installing {morpheus} on RHEL 7 a few prerequisite items are required.
+To get started installing |morpheus| on RHEL 7 a few prerequisite items are required.

 The RedHat Enterprise Linux 7 server needs to be registered and